-{\bf Case C.3.1) $\; w > -1/3$}: In this case, the potential is shown schematically in Fig. \ref{figj}, from which we can see that it is non-positive only for $a \le a_{m}$, where $a_{m}$ is the positive root of $V(a) = 0$.
-Clearly, in this case there is a big bang singularity at $a = 0$, from which the universe starts to expand until $a = a_{m}$.
-Afterwards, it will collapse so that finally a big crunch singularity is developed at $t = 2t_{m}$, at which we have $a\left(2t_{m}\right) = 0$, as shown by Fig. \ref{figJ}.
+{\bf Case C.3.1) $\; w > -1/3$}: In this case, the potential, shown schematically in Fig. \ref{fig10}, is non-positive only for $a \le a_{m}$, where $a_{m}$ is the positive root of $V(a) = 0$.
+Clearly, there is a big bang singularity at $a = 0$, from which the universe expands until $a = a_{m}$.
+Afterward, it collapses to a big crunch singularity at $t = 2t_{m}$, for which $a\left(2t_{m}\right) = 0$, as shown in Fig. \ref{figJ}.

-{\bf Case C.3.2) $\; w = -1/3$}: The potential in this case is similar to the last case, except for the fact that now $V(0) = - 1/2 - {\cal{C}}$, as shown in Fig. \ref{figj}.
-The motion of the universe is qualitatively the same as that in the last case, as shown by Fig. \ref{figJ}.
+{\bf Case C.3.2) $\; w = -1/3$}: The potential is similar to the previous case, except that now $V(0) = - 1/2 - {\cal{C}}$, as shown in Fig. \ref{fig10}.
+The resulting motion of the universe is qualitatively similar to the previous case, as shown in Fig. \ref{figJ}.